 But can a landlord require renters insurance?
 The short answer is yes.
-This post explores the nuances, including why a landlord might want to make it mandatory.
+Let’s take a closer look at the nuances of this coverage and why a landlord might want to make it mandatory.

 Can a Landlord Require Renters Insurance in All States?

-In most states, the answer is yes, they can (Oklahoma may currently be an exception).
-Plus, if they do, they can usually determine a minimum policy amount that their renters must carry.
-If they do require a minimum policy amount, the landlord will likely be more concerned about the amount of the liability coverage a tenant has because that can have a financial impact on the landlord if, say, damage from a fire or an overflowing bathtub occurs.
+In most states, the answer is yes, they can.
+(Oklahoma may currently be an exception.)
+What’s more, landlords can usually determine a minimum policy amount that their renters must carry.
+When that happens, the landlord will likely be more concerned about the amount of the liability coverage a tenant has, because that can have a financial impact on the landlord if, say, damage from a fire or an overflowing bathtub occurs.
 They may be less concerned about the amount of personal property coverage that a tenant has in their renters insurance policy.

-While landlords may require tenants to have renters insurance, there are no states that require renters insurance (although this could change, so check your state’s laws).
-The current situation is that nearly all of them give this authority to landlords, should they choose to exercise that right.
+It’s important to note that while landlords are allowed to require tenants to have renters insurance, there are no states that require renters insurance.
+However, this could change, so check your state’s laws.

-To get a good understanding of what a particular landlord requires and to be clear about whether renters insurance is required for the apartment you want to lease—read the lease language carefully.
-It may contain a clause, for example, that requires a new tenant to provide proof of renters insurance to the landlord within a certain period of time, perhaps two weeks from the lease’s start date.
+To get a good understanding of what a landlord requires for the apartment you want to lease, be sure to read the lease language carefully.
+It may contain a clause, for example, that requires a new tenant to provide proof of renters insurance within a certain period of time.
 If more clarity is needed, ask the landlord for an explanation before signing the lease.

 Reasons Why Landlords Require Renters Insurance

-First, this can be part of a landlord’s tenant screening process, just like checking a renter’s credit scores may be.
-If, for example, a potential tenant says they can’t afford a renters insurance policy, this may be a red flag that they won’t consistently be able to pay the rent, either.
-Plus, the fact that a tenant is willing to buy and maintain a policy could be a sign that they will take responsibility for their rented space and belongings.
+Mandating renters insurance can be part of a landlord’s tenant screening process, just like checking a renter’s credit scores may be.
+Buying and maintaining a policy could be a sign that they’ll be able to consistently pay the rent and are willing to take responsibility for the rented space and their belongings.

 Proof of Insurance